fpaupier/tensorflow-serving_sidecar/docs/tf_server_local.md

-# Create a local tensorflow server and make your first API call
+# Create a local tensorflow server and call it for inference

 This will help you make sure you installed everything correctly.